The 20 best TV shows of 2022

-Still, at least what they were selling was good.
+Luckily, the content being pumped out was excellent – even if impossible to keep track of.
 From punky music biopics to sassy superhero sitcoms and fantasy spinoffs to, well, more fantasy spinoffs, 2022 could legitimately lay claim to being the best year for TV of all time.
 Here are our picks for the 20 best shows you absolutely cannot miss.
 Get stuck in.

 Alex Flood, Commissioning Editor (Film + TV)